Lemuel777/goodnamemart/README.md

-An auction website for vehicles and properties etc.
+An auction website for vehicles, properties etc.